Their Last Season

 It had been 15 days since Shanaya had committed suicide.

-But for Sumayya and Hamza it felt like 15 months.
+But for Sumaiya and Hamza, it felt like 15 months.

-She could never forget the way Hamza broke down in her arms.
+She could never forget the way Hamza had broken down in her arms.

 His words still echoed in her ears.